 The application scope of this project concentrates on the clinical healthcare settings.
-The implemented system can be utilized to provide affordable patient observing device to the doctor's facilities, clinics, and hospital in Vietnam.
+The implemented system can be utilized to provide affordable patient monitoring device at the doctor's facilities, clinics, and hospitals in Vietnam.
 These attempts to lessen the weight of expense and give the users access to the wellbeing checking gadgets that can help in risk-free operations and upgraded therapeutic consideration to improve the health quality of the population.
 The project additionally performs for real-time streaming of the gathered medicinal data to a central server located at a multi-specialty medical institution.
 Moreover, doctors are furnished with a noteworthy level of data about a patient's status.